pegasystems/angular-sdk/README.md

 ## Pega Infinity Server and Constellation-enabled Application

-The Angular SDK assumes that you have access to a Pega Infinity server (8.6.1 GA) running an application that is configured to run using the Constellation UI service.
-The sample application can be found in the Angular SDK download associated with this repo that is available at [https://community.pega.com/marketplace/components/angular-sdk](https://community.pega.com/marketplace/components/angular-sdk)
+This **8.6 version** Angular SDK assumes that you have access to a Pega Infinity server (**8.6.1+ GA**) running an application that is configured to run using the Constellation UI service.

-We provide a sample application - **MediaCo** - to licensed Pega Infinity customers that is configured as a Constellation application.
+The **MediaCo** sample application is already configured as a Constellation application and can be found in the Angular SDK download associated with this repo which is available at [https://community.pega.com/marketplace/components/angular-sdk](https://community.pega.com/marketplace/components/angular-sdk).
+The OAuth 2.0 Client Registration records associated with the **MediaCo** application are available in the same Angular SDK download.

+The **Angular SDK** has been tested with:
+- node 14.18.*
+- npm 6.14.*

+Future updates to the SDK will support more recent LTS versions of node as Constellation supports them.

-Please refer to the **Angular SDK Guide** provided in the Marketplace download for steps to prepare your Infinity server and node environment for steps in the next section.
+**Before** installing and running the SDK code, please refer to the **Angular SDK Guide** provided in the Marketplace download for steps to prepare your Infinity server and node environment so you can proceed with the steps in the next section.

 <br>